-We apply the kinematics of Ant 2 obtained above to gauge the satellite's orbital properties using galpy(Bovy 2015).
-Motions are converted to the Galactic standard of rest by correcting for the Solar rotation and the local standard of rest velocity, using $v{circ} = 220 \,\mathrm{km/s}$ and $v{lsr} =$ $(11.1, 12.24, 7.25)\,\rm km/s$ (Schönrich et al. 2010).
-Figure 8 presents the orbit of Ant 2 generated using the MWPotential2014 (Bovy 2015) with the MW's halo mass increased from $0.8 \times 10^{12} M{\odot}$ to $0.9 \times 10^{12} M{\odot}$ (see, e.g. Vasiliev 2018, for recent mass estimates).
+We apply the kinematics of Ant 2 obtained above to gauge the satellite's orbital properties using galpy (Bovy 2015).
+Motions are converted to the Galactic standard of rest by correcting for the Solar rotation and the local standard of rest velocity, using $v{\rm circ} = 220 \,\rm km \, s^{-1}$ and $v{\rm lsr} = (11.1, 12.24, 7.25) \,\rm km \, s^{-1}$ (Schönrich, Binney & Dehnen 2010).
+Fig. 8 presents the orbit of Ant 2 generated using the MWPotential2014 (Bovy 2015) with the MW's halo mass increased from $0.8 \times 10^{12}$ to $0.9 \times 10^{12}$ M $\odot$ (see e.g. Vasiliev 2019, for recent mass estimates).
 The density map in the figure shows the accumulation of the orbits with initial conditions sampled using the uncertainties in radial velocity, proper motions, and distance.
 The current position of Ant 2 is shown in cyan, and its past and future orbits are shown in black and yellow, respectively.
-We then estimate the pericenter - using all the sampled orbits - to be at $37^{+20}{-15}$ kpc, which is just close enough to induce some tidal disruption in the satellite (see the discussion of the mass measurement of Ant 2 in Section 5).
-A higher MW mass of $1.8 \times 10^{12}$ (e.g. Watkins et al. 2018) reduces the median pericenter to $\sim 25^{+13}{-9}$ kpc, which is around the lower limit of the pericenter uncertainties found for the orbits in a lighter MW (see, however, van der Marel & Guhathakurta 2008, for a possible bias toward larger pericenter values using this method).
+We then estimate the pericentre - using all the sampled orbits - to be at $37^{+20}{-15}$ kpc, which is just close enough to induce some tidal disruption in the satellite (see the discussion of the mass measurement of Ant 2 in Section 5).
+A higher MW mass of $1.8 \times 10^{12}$ (e.g. Watkins et al. 2019) reduces the median pericentre to $\sim 25^{+13}{-9}$ kpc, which is around the lower limit of the pericentre uncertainties found for the orbits in a lighter MW (see, however, van der Marel & Guhathakurta 2008, for a possible bias towards larger pericentre values using this method).
 According to the orbit computed, Ant 2 last passed through pericentre about 1 Gyr ago.
 It recently crossed the plane of the Galactic disc, but 95 kpc away from the MW centre.
 The dwarf is about to reach its apocentre.
-For comparison, the Figure also shows the orbit of the LMC (in grey).
-Both galaxies have similar directions of motion; in fact, Ant 2 is currently sitting very close to where the LMC is heading and where Jethwa et al. (2016) predict a large number of lowmass dwarfs stripped from the LMC.
+For comparison, the figure also shows the orbit of the LMC (in grey).
+Both galaxies have similar directions of motion; in fact, Ant 2 is currently sitting very close to where the LMC is heading and where Jethwa, Erkal & Belokurov (2016) predict a large number of low-mass dwarfs stripped from the LMC.
 However, given the significantly slower orbital velocity of Ant 2 - resulting in a significantly different orbital phase - any obvious association between the two objects seems somewhat unlikely.
-Figure 9 illustrates the difference in the orbital paths of the LMC and Ant 2 more clearly.
+Fig. 9 illustrates the difference in the orbital paths of the LMC and Ant 2 more clearly.